Connector Module

 connector.Op(...) | Read-only or idempotent writes that can be safely retried |

-connector.OpDestructive(...) | Actions you do not want the LLM to fire by mistake — DELETE, send-message, post-comment, force-push |
+connector.OpDestructive(...) | Actions that mutate state in a hard-to-undo way — DELETE, send-message, post-comment, force-push |

 Description discipline